doctrine-extensions/DoctrineExtensions/doc/loggable.md

-# Loggable behavioral extension for Doctrine2
+# Loggable behavioral extension for Doctrine

 **Loggable** behavior tracks your record changes and is able to manage versions.